-GRADUATE PROGRAM The School of Fine Arts offers programs leading to the degree of Master of Fine Arts with programs in Studio Art, Dance, Drama, and Music.
+The School of Fine Arts offers programs leading to the degree of Master of Fine Arts with programs in Studio Art, Dance, Drama, and Music.
 The primary activity of the School of Fine Arts is performance - the creative act.
 Research activities are concerned with illuminating performance and inspiring the studio experience.
 The intellectual activity of theoretical, literary, and historical courses complements the practical work in studio workshops and performance.
 The aim of the program is, thus, to produce literate artists who are responsive to intellectual stimuli, who are capable of integrating knowledge into creative acts, and who are disciplined to the point of freedom.
 It is the strong belief of the School that intellectual integrity and professional excellence cannot exist without each other.

-Admission to the Program Although the campus deadline for applications to be filed for the fall quarter is July 1, the quota of graduate students admitted to the School of Fine Arts is usually filled by March 1.
-Students are, therefore, advised to make application and to arrange for submission of portfolios, auditions, compositions, dossiers, and interviews by February 1.
+Admission to the Program

+Although the campus deadline for applications to be filed for the fall quarter is July 1, the quota of graduate students admitted to the School of Fine Arts is usually filled by April 1.
+Students are, therefore, advised to make application and to arrange for submission of portfolios, auditions, compositions, dossiers, and interviews by April 1.
 Students are not admitted to the program during the winter or spring quarters; no program is offered during the summer session.
 Students applying for scholarships and fellowships should do so through the Graduate Division not later than February 1 for the following year.
-The School of Fine Arts has a modest number of Teaching Assistantships available in all areas, and all candidates are automatically reviewed for Teaching Assistantship positions; the School informs successful candidates by May 1 for the following academic year.
-Upon admission to the program the student will be assigned an advisor in his specific area.
-He should discuss with this advisor the scope of his undergraduate preparation to determine any areas which may need strengthening if the student is to derive full benefit from graduate study.
-The advisor should also be consulted by the student upon the best temporal arrangement of his program, and upon the nature of his qualifying and final projects. history of art The program in the history of art is designed to provide a comprehensive study of art as a humanistic discipline.
+The School of Fine Arts has a modest number of Teaching Assistantships available in all areas, and all candidates are automatically reviewed for Teaching Assistantship positions; the School informs successful candidates by June 1 for the following academic year.

+Upon admission to the program the student will be assigned an advisor.
+The student should discuss with this advisor the scope of undergraduate preparation to determine any areas which may need strengthening if the student is to derive full benefit from graduate study.

+History of Art

+The program in the history of art is designed to provide a comprehensive study of art as a humanistic discipline.
 The program is concerned with understanding the function and characteristics of the monuments of civilization.
 Artists' intentions and achievements are studied in their historical settings.
 Students majoring in the history of art should select appropriate courses in classics, history, literature, and philosophy, as well as in other areas of the fine arts.
-All majors in the history of art are encouraged to study French, German, and Italian.
-Requirements for the Bachelor's Degree University Requirements.
-See page 31.
+All majors in the history of art are encouraged to study a second language beyond the minimum requirement of two years at the university level.

-Departmental Requirements Art History Major: One years survey in history of art (Art 40A-B-C); nine upper-division courses in art history, with at least one course in each of the following areas: Ancient (Art 100, 100N, 101, 102), Medieval (Art 103, 103N), Renaissance (Art 104, 104N, 105, 105N), Baroque (Art 106, 106N, 107), and Modern (Art 108, 108N, 109, 109N, 110N, 128, 129); three courses in Fine Arts outside the departmental major (these courses may be taken on Pass/Not Pass basis).
-HISTORY OF ART FACULTY Clayton Garrison, Ph.D.
-Stanford University, Professor and Acting Chairman of Art History George Bauer, Ph.D.
-Princeton University, Assistant Professor of Art History Linda Bauer, Ph.D.
-Institute of Fine Arts, New York University, Assistant Professor of Art History Hara Georgiou, Ph.D.
+Art History Major: One years survey in history of art (Art 40A-B-C); nine upper-division courses in art history, with at least one course in each of the following areas: Ancient (Art 100, 100N, 101, 102), Medieval (Art 103, 103N), Renaissance/Baroque (104, 104N, 105, 105N, 106, 106N, 107, 107N), and Modern (Art 108, 108N, 109, 109N, 110N, 128, 129); two proseminars in Art History (198); two years in a single European language at university level (through 2C) or equivalent competence; three courses in Fine Arts outside the departmental major (these courses may be taken on Pass/Not Pass basis).

+HISTORY OF ART FACULTY

+Clayton Garrison, Ph.D.
+Stanford University, Professor and Acting Chairman of Art History

+George Bauer, Ph.D.
+Princeton University, Assistant Professor of Art History

+Linda Bauer, Ph.D.
+Institute of Fine Arts, New York University, Assistant Professor of Art History

+Hara Georgiou, Ph.D.
 Bryn Mawr, Assistant Professor of Art History Phil Leider, M.A.
 University of Nebraska, Lecturer in Art History Beverly O'Neill, Ph.D.
-University of California, Los Angeles, Assistant Professor of Art History LOWER-DIVISION COURSES IN HISTORY OF ART See page 5 for explanatory notes on course listings.
+University of California, Los Angeles, Assistant Professor of Art History

+LOWER-DIVISION COURSES IN HISTORY OF ART